 The readings are free•, their purpose to record the essence of a First World War Tommy's experience, ensuring it's understood and not forgotten.
 Paperbacks of the Memoir will be available to buy at all readings.
-All proceeds from his writings in all formats go to the British Red Cross (paperback £10, £4 print costs, so £6 to the Red Cross - more than £2,800 raised as of March, 2018).
+All proceeds from Sam's writings in all formats go to the British Red Cross (paperback £10, £4 print costs, so £6 to the Red Cross - £3,390 raised as of September 1, 2018).

 • Except if you're miles away I might ask for my fare!

 Email email@example.com or phone 020 8674 9397 for bookings.

 Foot Soldier Sam's road trips so far:

 * Primrose Hill, London

 * Gloucester and as duo with Kelsey Thornton, expert on WW1 poet Ivor Gurney

 * King's College, London seminar with four speakers, including Phil pp Sam relating excerpts from Nobody Of Any Importance to the work of World War 1's best-known front-line poet Wilfred Owen on the theme Patriotism And 'The Great Game'

 * London East Western Front Association WW1 open day at St Mary's Church, Walthamstow, September